Dante Arthurs: The Chapel of the Innocents

-Rodriguez-Urrutia Shu's small school community was devastated by her murder and set about to raise funds for a memorial to her at the school.
+Rodriguez-Urrutia Shu's small school community was devastated by her murder, and set about to raise funds for a memorial to her at the school.
 Over A$250,000 was raised locally at the school for a memorial to Sofia and all Western Australian children who have had their lives stolen by criminals.
 The Chapel of the Innocents was constructed in 2008 and is the resting place of her ashes.

 Changes to legislation

 After Rodriguez-Urrutia Shu was murdered, police were restricted in their ability to charge Arthurs with wilful murder, because it could not be proved it was his intention to murder her.
 Wilful murder, which carried a term of life imprisonment with a non-parole period of 15 years (minimum) to 19 years (maximum) at the time, was the highest charge that could be preferred for the taking of a life.
 Instead, Arthurs had to be charged and convicted with the lesser offence of murder, which excluded the element of intent.
 This still carried a penalty of life imprisonment; however, the non-parole periods were 7 years (minimum) to 14 years (maximum).
-For what many considered as one of the most horrific crimes in Western Australia for decades, Arthurs could possibly spend only 7 years in jail.
+For what many considered to be one of the most horrific crimes in Western Australia for decades, Arthurs might have spent only 7 years in jail.
 This caused a massive public outcry and a demand was made to force a change to the laws for murder in Western Australia.

 Through the then Attorney General Jim McGinty, Rodriguez-Urrutia Shu's family and their many supporters petitioned the Government to have the laws changed to reflect more clearly the seriousness of the crimes committed.
 As a result, the charges of wilful murder and murder were repealed and a single charge of murder was created to include more severe penalty options.
 Though a distinction between an intent to murder and non-intent was still included, the sentencing considerations were dramatically altered.
 The new legislation calls for an ability to impose a "never to be released" clause as well as a change in the minimum sentence that can be imposed before release on parole can be considered.
 For murder with intent the minimum sentence is 20 years and for murder without a proved intent (manslaughter) it is 15 years.